-- A. The beneficiary has received a mental health evaluation by an independent Licensed Practitioner of the Healing Arts (LPHA), and has been diagnosed with a serious and persistent mental illness (SPMI), which includes one of the following diagnoses: Bipolar Disorder, Major Depression, a diagnosis within the spectrum of psychotic disorders, and/or substance use disorder (SUD) - B. The beneficiary has a serious and persistent mental illness (SPMI) and/or substance use disorder (SUD), and the symptom-related problems interfere with the individual's functioning and living, working, and learning environment. - C. As a result of the SPMI or SUD, the beneficiary experiences moderate to severe functional impairment that interferes with two or more of the following: areas: daily living, personal relationships, school/work settings, or recreational setting - D. Traditional mental health services (i.e., individual/family/group therapy, medication management, etc.) are not currently clinically appropriate to prevent the beneficiary from deteriorating or to reach identified goals.
-The level of care provided is determined by the clinician to be the least restrictive and that the benefits to receiving the treatment outweigh any potential harm. - E. Beneficiary meets three or more of the following criteria as documented on the Diagnostic Assessment: - a.
-Is not functioning at a level that would be expected of typically developing individuals their age - b.
-Is at risk of psychiatric hospitalization, homelessness, and/or isolation from social supports due to the beneficiary's SPMI and/or SUD - c.
-Exhibits behaviors that require repeated interventions by the mental health, social services, and/or judicial system - d.
-Experiences impaired ability to recognize personal and/or environmental dangers and/or significantly inappropriate social behavior - F. Beneficiary is expected to benefit from the intervention and identified needs would not be better met by any other formal or informal system or support. - G. The service is recommended by a Licensed Practitioner of the Healing Arts (LPHA) acting within the scope of his/her professional licensure.
+- A. The beneficiary has received a mental health evaluation by an independent licensed practitioner of the healing arts (LPHA), and has been diagnosed with a serious and persistent mental illness (SPMI), which includes one of the following diagnoses: bipolar disorder, major depression, a diagnosis within the spectrum of psychotic disorders or substance use disorder (SUD). - B. The beneficiary has a serious and persistent mental illness (SPMI) or substance use disorder (SUD), and the symptom-related problems interfere with the individual's functioning and living, working and learning environment. - C. As a result of the SPMI or SUD, the beneficiary experiences moderate to severe functional impairment that interferes with two or more of the following: areas: daily living, personal relationships, school/work settings or recreational setting. - D. Traditional mental health services (i.e., individual/family/group therapy, medication management, etc.) are not currently clinically appropriate to prevent the beneficiary from deteriorating or to reach identified goals.
+The level of care provided is determined by the clinician to be the least restrictive and that the benefits to receiving the treatment outweigh any potential harm. - E. The beneficiary meets three or more of the following criteria as documented on the diagnostic assessment: - a.
+Is not functioning at a level that would be expected of typically developing individuals their age. - b.
+Is at risk of psychiatric hospitalization, homelessness or isolation from social supports due to the beneficiary's SPMI or SUD. - c.
+Exhibits behaviors that require repeated interventions by the mental health, social services or judicial system. - d.
+Experiences impaired ability to recognize personal or environmental dangers or significantly inappropriate social behavior. - F. The beneficiary is expected to benefit from the intervention and identified needs would not be better met by any other formal or informal system or support. - G. The service is recommended by a licensed practitioner of the healing arts (LPHA) acting within the scope of his or her professional licensure.